Are you an Indigenous student passionate about making a difference in your community?

 At La Trobe, you're rewarded for your leadership and community work.
-Through our I-Aspire program, we offer young Indigenous people the opportunity to grow their leaderships skills and receive an early conditional offer to La Trobe University.
+Through our I-Aspire program, we offer young Indigenous people the opportunity to grow their leadership skills and receive an early conditional offer to La Trobe University.

 You’ll build on your talents through a range of different activities, including an academic boot camp, a Cultural Immersion Program, networking opportunities and more.